2024 Louisiana Legislation Watch

 Would we hand the keys to the police department over to a roomful of politicians and say, "You trained law enforcement officers should get out of the way and let the politicians show you how it's done!"
 Would we do that with the fire department?
 Of course not!
 It makes just as much sense to give the keys to the public library to parish government officials.
 This is why we have professionals in all capacities, in every field - we trust them to do the jobs for which they were hired.

 Second, this proposal is dangerous overreach.
 Do we really want to give the parish government direct power over the community's hub for learning and information?
 How easy would it be, at that point, for the parish government to do away with reconsideration policies, and simply decide to ban any book that has a complaint lodged against it?
-Or, worse still, decide to ban books the
+Or, worse still, decide to ban books themselves, simply based on "lists" they find on the Internet?
+Or use the budget to stack the shelves with books representing their point of view?

 Our government functions properly, in part, because of the separation of powers.
 On a smaller scale, that model works even on the local level.
-When one governmental entity, empowered by law, begins to exert total control over another governmental entity, gobbling it up like a corporate takeover, it's time for citizens to stand up and say NO
+When one governmental entity, empowered by law, begins to exert total control over another governmental entity, gobbling it up like a corporate takeover, it's time for citizens to stand up and say NO.

 Talking Points

-• Elected officials of a parish’s governing body, neither trained or educated in librarianship, most often do not have the time to add this time-consuming enterprise, and most of them probably do not wish to.
+Elected officials of a parish’s governing body, neither trained or educated in librarianship, most often do not have the time to add this time-consuming enterprise, and most of them probably do not wish to.
 Those that do wish to be involved in the decisions about policies at a library are most likely the members who wish to control the ideas and viewpoints parish residents have access to.

-• Narrowing our collections to limit viewpoints is deeply problematic and violates our First Amendment Rights and the access to materials we, as citizens of Louisiana, have a right to view (RS 25:31 Subpart B. Louisiana Public Library Resources Act).
+Narrowing our collections to limit viewpoints is deeply problematic and violates our First Amendment Rights and the access to materials we, as citizens of Louisiana, have a right to view (RS 25:31 Subpart B. Louisiana Public Library Resources Act).
 This act asserts several rights including: (5) Louisiana citizens have a right to a wide range of services provided by professionally trained librarians and support staff.
 It does not mention the parish council anywhere as a partner.

-• The library board should be autonomous amidst political turmoil.
+The library board should be autonomous amidst political turmoil.
 Our rights as readers should not expand and contract based on political views of the moment.

-• Allowing a parish governing authority the power to summarily 'take over' parish library systems, with the power over employees and materials development, is step down a slippery slope toward the dangerous road of totalitarianism, when only a single viewpoint is allowed, and other, less "desirable" viewpoints are outlawed.
+Allowing a parish governing authority the power to summarily 'take over' parish library systems, with the power over employees and materials development, is step down a slippery slope toward the dangerous road of totalitarianism, when only a single viewpoint is allowed, and other, less "desirable" viewpoints are outlawed.

-• Articles of Note:
+Articles of Note: